 - New images from a file, e.g. a photo, a map or chart

 - Standard shapes such as squares, circles, and arrows

-By clicking on one of the objects in the tab, it will be added to the map at the next free location from the top left.
-For images, you must select a graphic file.
-This is then saved to your MAXQDA project.
-In the MAXMaps preferences, which can be opened via the gear icon at the upper right of the window, you can define at which quality level images are saved in the map.
+By clicking on New Code, New Text or New Image in the Insert tab, the new object is inserted into the map at the next free position seen from the top left.
+For images you have to select a graphic file.
+This file will then be saved in the MAXQDA project.
+In the MAXMaps options, which can be accessed via the gear symbol at the top right of the window, you can determine the quality with which images are saved in the map.

-Even “free objects” consist of an image and a label; only when inserting a new text is there no image displayed, and no label is displayed when inserting images or standard shapes.
-Image and label can be displayed or hidden at any time.
+Similarly, “free objects” also consist of an image and a label, except that no image is displayed when a new text is inserted, and no label is displayed when images or standard shapes are inserted.
+Image and label can be shown or hidden at any time.